 Celebrate the death and resurrection of Christ with us this Easter at one or more of our creative worship services:

-- Maundy Thursday – 7pm: A candlelit communion service remembering the last supper Jesus had with his disciples.
-The service concludes with a Tenebrae mediation – a series of seven bible readings during which the sanctuary grows darker reflecting the declining loyalty of the disciples during Jesus’ arrest, cricifixion and death
+- Maundy Thursday (April 2nd) – 7pm: A candlelit communion service remembering the last supper Jesus had with his disciples.
+The service concludes with a Tenebrae mediation – a series of seven bible readings during which the sanctuary grows darker reflecting the declining loyalty of the disciples during Jesus’ arrest, crucifixion and death

-Although most of us no longer live off the land, we can still thank God for his bountiful provision to us via this wonderful long-standing tradition of celebrating the ‘Harvest’.
+Although most of us no longer live off the land, we can still thank God for his bountiful provision to us via the long-standing tradition of celebrating the ‘harvest’.

-This year both Sunday services will come together for a combined service at 9am in the stone church (there will be no 5.30pm service that Sunday).
-Up the front we will create an instillation of canned and other non-perishable food items bought from home.
+This Sunday (March 15th) both our 9am and 5.30pm services will celebrate the harvest via the creation of an instillation of food items (canned and other non-perishable food items) bought from home.
 As an act of thanksgiving these items will later be donated to Wollongong Mission’s meals program for the needy.
 Please come along armed with a contribution from your pantry ready to add to the stockpile.